Spain eyes 'substantial' vaccination in first half 2021, contagion slows

 The vaccination would be free, according to Health Minister Salvador Illa.

-Spain, whose 1.54 million infections are Western Europe’s second-highest after France, imposed a six-month state of emergency at the end of October, giving regions legal backing to impose curfews and restrict travel.
+Spain, which has western Europe’s second highest tally of infections after France, imposed a six-month state of emergency at the end of October, giving regions legal backing to impose curfews and restrict travel.

 “For two consecutive weeks, we have seen new infections falling at a sustained pace,” he said.